Setup & OrganizeUser Segments

 Use CaseHow It Works

-Visibility gatingMake a board or post visible only to a specific segment
+Board visibility gatingMake a board visible only to a specific segment ("Segmented Users" visibility)

 Post-creation accessOnly let users in a segment submit to a board